 The same is true of Customer Surveys.
 The NBRI Customer Root Cause Analysis can assess the perceptions of customers and identify those that drive customer behavior.
 From the correlations, regressions, and path analyses, we identify the one, two, or three overriding perceptions commonly held by each customer population that are driving behavior.
 With appropriate interventions to just these one to three issues, Clients experience increases in 40% to 80% of all issues addressed by the customer survey.

 The ‘third leg of the stool,’ so to speak, is to identify those employee attitudes, opinions, or beliefs (perceptions) that drive employee behaviors directly impacting customer intent to return.
 This analysis process is similar, although all employee data is correlated and regressed against only the customer data relating to intent to return.
-These root causes are almost always different from those driving employee satisfaction.
+These root causes are almost always different from those driving employee engagement.

-So, Clients are now armed with extremely powerful means of simply and directly impacting Customer Intent to Return, and therefore, Financials:
+So, Clients are now armed with an extremely powerful means of simply and directly impacting Customer Intent to Return, and therefore, Financials:

 - root causes of customer perceptions that will increase customer satisfaction and intent to return, and